-The first, basic, constraints is the number of farms.
-The number of sets in the crop_assignment set should equal the numbers of farms. |crop_assignment| indicates the size of the crop_assignment set.
+The first, basic, constraint is the number of farms.
+The number of sets in the crop\assignment set should equal the number of farms. $|crop_assignment|$ indicates the size of the crop\assignment set.
 By setting the size equal to the number of farms (after the such that keyword) the solver will only produce solutions where the size of the set is the same as the number of farms.
-A comma on the end of line indicates that there are more constraints to follow.
+A comma separates constraints, so at the end of a line this indicates that there are more constraints to follow (none for the moment).

 '''

 given farms, crops_per_farm, farms_per_crop, overlap: int

 given crops new type enum

 find crop_assignment: set of set of crops

 such that

-(continues on next page)
+|crop_assignment| = farms,

 '''